Hürrem Sultan'ın Torunları (book): Sultan Suleiman 1

-Hurrem Sultan (Roxelana)
+Hürrem Sultan

-Hurrem Sultan, also known in the West as Roxelana, was one of the most influential figures of the Ottoman Empire.
-Born as Alexandra or Anastasia Lisowska, Hurrem Sultan was of Ruthenian origin and is believed to have been captured and sold into the imperial harem.
-She became the favored consort and later the legal wife of Sultan Suleiman the Magnificent, one of the most powerful and long-reigning sultans in Ottoman history.
+Hürrem Sultan (c.
+1505/1507 – 15 April 1558), also known in the West as Roxelana, was Suleiman's third and favorite consort and later his legal wife.
+Born as Alexandra or Anastasia Lisowska, she was of Ruthenian origin – possibly the daughter of a Ruthenian Orthodox priest – and is believed to have been captured and sold into the imperial harem.
+The couple had several children together, including Selim II, who would later succeed Suleiman as sultan.

-Hurrem Sultan's influence over Suleiman and the empire was unprecedented.
-She played an active role in political matters, advising the sultan and acting as a diplomatic intermediary, notably corresponding with foreign rulers.
-Her influence extended beyond her role as a wife and mother; she was known for her charitable works and significant contributions to the cultural and religious life of the empire, including the construction of mosques, schools, and hospitals.

-As the mother of several of Sultan Suleiman's children, including the future Sultan Selim II, Hurrem Sultan wielded significant power within the court and effectively broke the traditional role of women in the harem, which often restricted their influence.
-Her remarkable rise from a concubine to the sultan's most trusted confidante and her lasting legacy make her one of the most remarkable women in Ottoman history.
+Suleiman and Hürrem's partnership was unusual and unprecedented in Ottoman history, as Hürrem's influence extended beyond her role as a wife and mother to the point where she wielded significant political influence and became a key figure at the court, advising the sultan and acting as a diplomatic intermediary with foreign rulers.
+She was also known for her charitable works and her significant contributions to the cultural and religious life of the empire, including the construction of mosques, schools, and hospitals.
+Her influence and authority over the Ottoman empire started an era known as the Sultanate of Women, where the imperial women would exercise previously unimaginable levels of power and influence throughout the empire.
+As such, she effectively broke the traditional role of women in the harem which often restricted their influence, with her rise from a concubine to the sultan's most trusted confidante making her one of the most remarkable women in Ottoman history.

-Her legacy, immortalized in various works of art, literature, and historical studies, is central to the story of her descendants, which is explored in Hurrem Sultan'ın Torunları.
-The book offers a continuation of Hurrem's legacy, focusing on how her lineage navigated life after the fall of the Ottoman Empire.
+Hürrem Sultan's legacy has been immortalized in various works of art, literature, and historical studies, and is central to Hurrem Sultan'ın Torunları's story of her 20th century descendants and how they navigated life after the fall of the Ottoman Empire.